By Alex Morgan 1 min read

 While individual tells can be ambiguous, clusters of behavioural cues tend to be more reliable.
 For instance, a player who exhibits multiple signs — such as nervous eye movements, tense facial muscles, and fidgeting — might be attempting to bluff.
 Conversely, calm demeanour combined with relaxed facial muscles and confident eye contact can suggest a strong hand.

 Advanced players often combine face reading with other cues, like betting patterns and position — especially poker table positions — to confirm their read.
-For example, a player in early position who suddenly exhibits signs of nervousness after making a large raise might be bluffing, especially if their betting pattern is inconsistent with their usual style.
+For example, a player in Early Position who suddenly exhibits signs of nervousness after making a large raise might be bluffing, especially if their betting pattern is inconsistent with their usual style.

 Applying Face Reading within Poker Strategy